Western Diamondback Rattlesnake

 They live up to 2100 meters above sea level and are found in arid and semi-arid terrains, like shrubby, rocky slopes, grassy plains, forested areas, river bottoms and coastal prairies.

-Their colors can vary from grey, brown, olive to reddish brown.
-The color and pattern present in the skin is used as camouflage on the sand or rocks found on their habitat.
+Their colors can vary from gray, brown, olive to reddish brown.
+The color and pattern present in the skin are used as camouflage on the sand or rocks found in their habitat.
 It is designated for that reason as a cryptic coloration.